Plaridel, Bulacan: Barangays

 Plaridel is divided into 19 barangays, as shown in the matrix below.
-In 1954, sitio Mayamot in Barrio Banga was changed to Bagong Silang while a sitio in the eastern part of barrio Tabang, called Bagong Silang, was created.
 These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
 All are elected every three years.
 Each barangay consist of 7 puroks and some have sitios.

+In 1954, sitio Mayamot in Barrio Banga was changed to Bagong Silang while a sitio in the eastern part of barrio Tabang, called Bagong Silang, was created.